mahe-lab/sops/rna_extraction_cell_pellet.md

 - DNase 1 stock solution can be kept for 9+ months at -20C
 -
 - RNeasy columns, collection and specimen (elution) tubes are required
-- Enter specimen accession numbers below and use the calculator to calculate the
+- Enter specimen accession numbers below and use the calculator to calculate the required reagent volumes

 ### calculator
 ~~~~